stjude/seaseq/docs/README.md

 can be executed on a single node or computer (Linux or MAC OS, though not recommended) or in high-performance computing (HPC) environments.

-Thus, We offer two versatile ways to use SEAseq based on user's perferences or computational resource constraints.
+Thus, We offer two versatile ways to use SEAseq based on user's preferences or computational resource constraints.

 ### 1. St. Jude Cloud Genomics Platorm